OhLeMatt/COM418-2022-CMProject/README.md

 ### Parameters

 The chord suggestions can be personalised by the user via the following parameters in the "Chord Suggestions Settings" window:
-* Chord Beat Weighted: TODO
+* Chord Beat Weighted: weight the suggestions by beat importance.

 ![weighted](images/beatimportance.gif)

-* Note Count: TODO
+* Note Count: the amount of notes in the chord.

 ![notecount](images/notecount_chord.gif)